mkvenkatesh/finiteheap.com/_posts/2020-10-10-sqlserver-rds-transactional-push-replication-alias.markdown

 After you get the server name, you can't just paste this in connection dialog box.
 You have to define a DNS entry for this in your `hosts` file.
-This is also shown in the AWs blog post so I followed the same process.
+This is also shown in the AWS blog post so I followed the same process.

 I recycled SQL service on my EC2 instance and went through setting up the subscription again.
 This time I got a different error.
 That's unexpected.
 The